parlough/site-www/src/effective-dart/design.md

 you don't want it to inject a `dynamic` type annotation in a place where your code did not specify one.

-:::info
-Before Dart 2, this guideline stated the exact opposite:
-*don't* annotate with `dynamic` when it is implicit.
+:::note
-With the new stronger type system and type inference, users now expect Dart to behave like an inferred statically-typed language.
+With Dart's strong type system and type inference, users expect Dart to behave like an inferred statically-typed language.
 With that mental model,
 it is an unpleasant surprise to discover that a region of code has silently lost all of the